BackendBaz/Annalyns-Infiltration-Console-App/README.md

 1. Check if a fast attack can be made
    - It returns `true` if a fast attack can be made based on **the state of the knight**.
 Otherwise, it returns `false`.
 2. Check if the group can be spied upon
+   - It returns `true` if the group can be spied upon based on the state of the three characters.
+Otherwise, it returns `false`.
 3. Check if the prisoner can be signaled
 4. Check if the prisoner can be freed